capital0v/Quasar-Counter-Strike-Source/README.md

     <strong>If you get caught cheating on VAC protected servers or competitive leagues, that is your responsibility, not mine.
 I am not responsible for your actions.
 The code is published for educational purposes only.</strong>
 </div>

+## What's new?
+- Added checks to see if a player is in chat or paused
+- Wireframe functions
+- "Contacts" changed to "Other"
+- Opportunity to get offsets  in "Other" panel
+- Code optimization

+## Images

 ![preview #1](Vexium/Assets/Images/1.png)
 ![preview #2](Vexium/Assets/Images/2.png)
 ![preview #3](Vexium/Assets/Images/3.png)